West Oso High School: Student demographics

-2006-07 Accountability rating
+2025-26 Accountability rating

-Based on the accountability ratings released by the Texas Education Agency on August 1, 2007, West Oso High is currently rated "Academically Acceptable".
+Based on the accountability ratings released by the Texas Education Agency in 2026, West Oso High is currently rated "Academically Acceptable".

-Athletics
+Athletics and UIL

 West Oso High School takes great pride in the class, character, and dignity of their student athletes wherever they are.
 They are also a 4A division school and is governed by the University Interscholastic League (UIL).

 WOHS offers 16 sports for their students: